denten-books/plain-text/2-device.md

 offering mathematical proofs, Turing's work embarks on an experimental, ludic even, enterprise in the spirit of Wittgenstein's playful experimentation, which often involved altered states of mind, drugs, delirium, madness, and outright deception.
-Turing's machine thinks in the way all computers are commonly said to think, read, or write, that is to internalize symbolic states in a manner that resembles human processes of cognition and comprehension.

-Reconstructing the influence of Wittgenstein's thought on Turing affirms the unexpected place of Turing's "On Computability" in the conversation about language, reading, and the structure of comprehension.
-Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader significance, beyond the narrow confines of the *Entscheidungsproblem*, the problem the paper addressed explicitly.
-In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory, and a theory that identified a new class of emerging things.
+My reconstruction of Wittgenstein's influence on Turing affirms the unexpected place of Turing's rather technical "On Computability" in the conversation about language, cognition, and comprehension.
+Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader significance, beyond the narrow confines of the *Entscheidungsproblem*, the problem the paper addresses explicitly.
+In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory and a theory that identified a new class of emerging things.
 Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of warfare: used at first to break encrypted military communications and then to compute missile trajectories.
 But as I have argued here, Turing machines also changed humanity's relationship to symbolic thought.
-They belong also to an intellectual tradition of distinctly humanist thinking about reading, writing, text, and interpretation.
+They belong also to an intellectual tradition of distinctly humanist thinking about reading and writing: philology, poetics, and interpretation.

 ## Device